tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 ├── file1.txt (contents: "The quick brown fox")
 ```

-Into a single file something like this:
+Into a single file something like this (note the files are in alphabetical order to help with diffs):

 <pre>
 ---